 Driving growth by fully penetrating larger strategic accounts that yield larger average selling prices

 Let’s say you’re a small company that’s starting to grow and scale.
 You’re doing some successful inbound and you’re driving good leads from all over, but they’re only converting to small, one-off opportunities.
 Each one can take significant internal resources to move through the pipeline and then service.
 As you look to scale, continuing to do small deals requires a much higher volume of leads at the top of the funnel and a larger number of resources to sell, service, and retain customers.
-As your product and sales teams mature, it becomes clear that best way to drive linear or exponential growth is to grow revenue per customer and maximize LTV.
+As your product and sales teams mature, it becomes clear that the best way to drive linear or exponential growth is to grow revenue per customer and maximize LTV.
 Account-based marketing is a way to go after the whales.
 It allows you to land larger initial deals and quickly drive expansion by fully covering the demand centers within larger accounts.

 If you look back at [Engagio Founder & CEO] Jon Miller’s early slides pitching ABM it was: let’s go after whales.
 My interpretation of that was, “Hey, we have a bunch of strategic accounts we need to go after.
-It could 100, it could be 1,000… and I’ve written about the importance of measuring your total audience before starting ABM, but we need to target larger accounts, get full coverage on the demand centers—influencers and executive buyers, and sell both higher and more broadly into the the large accounts, so that we can get the maximum yield out of each one.”
+It could be 100, it could be 1,000… and I’ve written about the importance of measuring your total audience before starting ABM, but we need to target larger accounts, get full coverage on the demand centers—influencers and executive buyers, and sell both higher and more broadly into the large accounts so that we can get the maximum yield out of each one.”

 So if you’re whale hunting, you need a way to define and target the right people.
 It’s not just marketing to everyone that downloads your stuff.
 It’s proactively identifying people that meet your ideal customer profile, (ICP) in those accounts so you can personalize your outreach to them.

-In this ABM mindset there’s a notion that there are the best target accounts, the best deals for your company, so you need to find the demand centers that you can fully cover to get your deals on the fastest track for the largest amount of money—back to Sales 101.
+In this ABM mindset, there’s a notion that there are the best target accounts, the best deals for your company, so you need to find the demand centers that you can fully cover to get your deals on the fastest track for the largest amount of money—back to Sales 101.
 And ABM is helping our customers and other B2B companies increase deal size.
 In the SiriusDecisions’ 2017 State of ABM Study, 91% of B2B companies doing ABM reported larger deal sizes, and in an ITSMA study, nearly 70% of ABM’ers reported higher annual revenue per account.

 Q3: Beyond revenue growth, what’s the second use case for companies moving to ABM?